daydev/angular_pagination/README.md

 }
 ```

-Create `Paginator` object somewhere in angular scope where it is convenient for you and pass it to `pagination` filter.
+Create `Paginator` object somewhere in angular scope where it is convenient for you and pass it to `pagination` formatter.
 For example, if you created `Paginator` directly in root `scope`:
 ```html
 <span ng-repeat="item in items | pagination:paginator.instance">...</span>
 ```
 ####Very Important Note
-You should pass `paginator.instance` to filter and not `paginator` itself.
+You should pass `paginator.instance` to the formatter and not `paginator` itself.
 This is because angular.dart's change detection algorithm checks current and previous values of an object for identity, not equality.
 So it will not react to changes of `paginator`'s state if the object's reference stays the same.
 The `instance` getter is a workaround to circumvent this issue.
 It will return a new reference if `paginator`'s state has changed since last call,
 and the same reference if it hasn't.
-You should use `instance` getter **only** when passing argument to filter and nowhere else.
+You should use `instance` getter **only** when passing argument to formatter and nowhere else.
 **You** work with `paginator` object directly, but angular change detection is forced to look at it through `instance` "proxy" if this makes sense.

-Then act on created `Paginator` object whatever way you like and filter will recompute visible items.
+Then act on created `Paginator` object whatever way you like and formatter will recompute visible items.
 For example
 ```html
 <button ng-click="paginator.goNext()">Next</button>